 [Auto Fill...] button tries to set correspondence automatically for all fields.
 Will work only if "CSV Column" name is the same as database field name ("translated").

 [Clear] button clears all "CSV Column" values in the left pane.

 PrestaShop Categories were not imported to your PrestaShop database yet.
 On "Preview Import Data" page you can see how .csv file was processed using import settings, which you specified at previous steps.

 Check whether all columns that you want to be imported are filled with data: some of them may be blank.
 This means that either you haven't assigned .csv column or it is empty in source (.csv) file.

 Columns that were not assigned will not be imported whereas empty values will overwrite existing.

-You can choose one of import methods.
+Choose one of import methods.

-Most frequent import errors are date, time and number conversion issues, caused by improper format settings (specified at previous page) or improperly assigned column (i.e. if you assign column containing PrestaShop category ID to parent_category database field).
+Most frequent import errors are date, time and number conversion issues caused by improper format settings (specified at previous page) or improperly assigned column (i.e. if you assign column containing PrestaShop category ID to parent_category database field).
 Date/time conversion errors might be ignored whereas other errors, like this one: "Could not find image:image_name.gif", are better to be fixed.